tan-xu/tan-xu.github.io/_pages/about.md

 ## We are hiring!
-* We are hiring researchers on Machine Translation/NLP, Speech, Generative Models, Machine Learning, and Deep learning!
+* We are hiring researchers on *Machine Translation/NLP, Speech, Generative Models, Machine Learning, and Deep learning*!
 If you have interests, welcome to contact me: xuta@microsoft.com.
 * We are also hiring research interns in the above directions.